Are Solar Panels Worth It? 15 Pros & Cons of Solar Energy

 Solar Panel Cons

-• Need To Find Competent Solar Installers Near You
+• Need To Find Competent Solar Installers Near You, or attempt DIY installation

 You've seen the main points at a glance for comparison.
 Now let's look at them in more detail.

-To start with, let's look at the many advantages of solar energy in the home.
+To start with, let's look at the many advantages of using solar panels to power your home.

 One of the benefits of installing solar panels on your home is that they allow you to generate your own power instead of relying on the grid.
 This can massively reduce your electricity bill, or even eliminate it entirely!

-But even if you can't disconnect or don't want such a major lifestyle change, the long-term cost savings are likely to be very significant for many people.
+Even if you can't disconnect or don't want such a major lifestyle change, the long-term cost savings of solar PV systems are likely to be significant for many people.

-Statistics show that most greenhouse gas emissions are caused by the energy sector, and electricity generated by natural gas and coal-fired power stations has a devastating environmental impact.
+According to our research, 75.6% of overall greenhouse gas emissions are caused by the energy sector.
+Electricity generated by natural gas and coal-fired power stations has a devastating environmental impact.

 In contrast, solar power is a clean, renewable energy source that does not release any harmful gases into the atmosphere.

 The less energy you use from the grid, and the more renewable energy you produce yourself, the lower your carbon footprint.
-You'll also get secondary benefits such as reduced air and water pollution.
+You also get secondary benefits such as reduced air and water pollution.

-Solar panels can be a cost-effective step towards living a more sustainable lifestyle.
+Solar panels are a cost-effective step towards living a more sustainable lifestyle.

 Protect Against Energy Price Rises

-Solar panels aren't entirely maintenance-free, but they require very little upkeep.
-They run very efficiently with minimal maintenance, and there are very few moving parts that need to be replaced.
+Solar panels aren't entirely maintenance-free, but they run very efficiently with minimal maintenance.
+There are very few moving parts that need to be replaced.

 Earn Money By Selling Back To The Grid

-Take Advantage of Government Incentive Schemes (The ITC)
+Allow You to Take Advantage of Government Incentive Schemes

 We've spoken about the benefits.
 However, there are also some potential disadvantages of solar energy that you need to consider.